Ireland unveils minimum alcohol price plan to reduce drinking

 “Ireland needs to change its damaging attitude to alcohol,” it quoted Health Minister Leo Varadkar as saying.
 “Four out of ten drinkers typically engage in binge drinking.”

-The bill, which Varadkar said was the first in Ireland to address alcohol as a public health issue, aims to reduce average annual alcohol consumption in Ireland from one of the highest levels in Europe at 11 liters per person to 9.1 liters by 2020.
+The bill, which Varadkar said was the first in Ireland to address alcohol as a public health issue, aims to reduce average annual alcohol consumption in Ireland from one of the highest levels in Europe at 11 litres per person to 9.1 litres by 2020.

 The statement noted that Advocate General Yves Bot of the European Court of Justice had said in September that a similar plan in Scotland might breach European law, but said it was working with him on drawing up the Irish law.